-- · Thomas Telford School was the first all ability School in England to achieve 100% 5+ GCSE's A- C - We have had more than 60 students gain places at Oxford or Cambridge University - Over 65 students have secured places on Medical or Veterinary Science courses - We have had over 100 students gain places at prestigious Stage Schools and a huge list of former students that have performed in TV, Film and London's West End - We have had students go on to play professional Football in the Premiership, Championship and Football Leagues and students who have gone on to play for their country - Thomas Telford School has made it to over 50 National Football Finals and has won more titles than any other School in England - The School has so far raised over £160,000 for charities, and this amount increases year on year - · We are very proud of ex-student Kim Hughes, who went on to receive the George Cross for an act of bravery whilst serving for his country in Afghanistan - · Over 100 students have represented their country in a variety of sports
+- · Thomas Telford School was the first all ability School in England to achieve 100% 5+ GCSE's A- C - We have had more than 70 students gain places at Oxford or Cambridge University - In the last five years, 34 students have secured places on medicine, dentistry or veterinary science courses - We have had over 100 students gain places at prestigious Stage Schools and a huge list of former students that have performed in TV, Film and London's West End - We have had students go on to play professional Football in the Premiership, Championship and Football Leagues and students who have gone on to play for their country - Thomas Telford School has made it to over 50 National Football Finals and has won more titles than any other School in England - · The School has so far raised over £170,000 for charities, and this amount increases year on year - We are very proud of ex-student Kim Hughes, who went on to receive the George Cross for an act of bravery whilst serving for his country in Afghanistan - Over 100 students have represented their country in a variety of sports

-Students who study at Thomas Telford benefit from outstanding facilities, which include fully equipped Science Labs, Resource Centres, Computer Suites, a Fitness Centre and the latest addition - a new ten classroom Business Academy.
+Students who study at Thomas Telford benefit from outstanding facilities, which include fully equipped Science Labs, Resource Centres, Computer Suites, a Fitness Centre and new ten classroom Business Academy.

 Thomas Telford School provides students with many opportunities: a broad and challenging academic curriculum delivered by experienced staff, and a caring environment which offers excellent support.
 Our strong Careers Team guide and support students with university applications, summer schools, work experience, UCAS personal statements and a whole host of other skills needed for university and life beyond Sixth Form.
-On average, over 75% of students go on to study their chosen course at top universities around the country.
+On average, over 75% of students go on to study their chosen course at top universities around the country and abroad.